Wednesday, March 9, 2011

 Planning

-“Saturday – weather mild.
+“Saturday—weather mild.
 Diesel topped off.
 Tractor prepped.
 Storm handled smoothly.
 The end.”

-Instead, here’s what actually went down:
+Instead, here’s how it actually went down:

 Saturday: